llvm/circt/docs/RationaleFIRRTL.md

 infrastructure that allows the development of domain specific passes.
-The FIRRTL project includes a [well documented IR specification](https://github.com/chipsalliance/firrtl/blob/master/spec/spec.pdf) that explains the semantics of its IR, an [Antlr grammar](https://github.com/chipsalliance/firrtl/blob/master/src/main/antlr4/FIRRTL.g4) includes some extensions beyond it, and a compiler implemented in Scala which we refer to as the _Scala FIRRTL Compiler_ (SFC).
+The FIRRTL project includes a [well documented IR specification](https://github.com/chipsalliance/firrtl/blob/master/spec/spec.pdf) that explains the semantics of its IR, an [ANTLR grammar](https://github.com/chipsalliance/firrtl/blob/master/src/main/antlr4/FIRRTL.g4) includes some extensions beyond it, and a compiler implemented in Scala which we refer to as the _Scala FIRRTL Compiler_ (SFC).

-The FIRRTL dialect in CIRCT is designed to follow the FIRRTL IR very closely, but does diverge for a variety of reasons.
-Here we capture some of those reasons and why.
-They generally boil down to simplifying compiler implementation and take advantages of the properties of MLIR's SSA form.
+_The FIRRTL dialect in CIRCT is designed to provide a drop-in replacement for the SFC for the subset of FIRRTL IR that is produced by Chisel and in common use._  The FIRRTL dialect also provides robust support for SFC _Annotations_.

+To achieve these goals, the FIRRTL dialect follows the FIRRTL IR specification and the SFC implementation almost exactly.
+The small deviations we do make are discussed below.
+Early versions of the FIRRTL dialect made _heavy deviations_ from FIRRTL IR and the SFC (see the Type Canonicalization section below).
+These deviations, while elegant, led to difficult to resolve mismatches with the SFC and the inability to verify FIRRTL IR.
+The remaining small deviations introduced in the FIRRTL dialect are done to simplify the CIRCT implementation of a FIRRTL compiler and to take advantage of MLIR's various features.

-This document generally assumes that you've read and have a basic grasp of the IR spec, and it can be occasionally helpful to refer to the grammar.
+This document generally assumes that you've read and have a basic grasp of the FIRRTL IR spec, and it can be occasionally helpful to refer to the ANTLR grammar.

 ## Status

 The FIRRTL dialect and FIR parser is a generally complete implementation of the FIRRTL specification and is actively maintained, tracking new enhancements.
 The FIRRTL dialect supports some undocumented features and the "CHIRRTL" flavor of FIRRTL IR that is produced from Chisel.
+The FIRRTL dialect has support for parsing an SFC Annotation file consisting of only local annotations and converting this to operation or argument attributes.
+Non-local annotation support is planned, but not implemented.

-There are some exceptions:
+There are some exceptions to the above:

 1) We don't support the `'raw string'` syntax for strings.
 2) We don't support the `Fixed` types for fixed point numbers, and some